 Dunedin Astronomical Society

 The Dunedin Astronomical Society is open to anyone with an interest in astronomy.
 We hold regular meetings with a main meeting on the first Tuesday of each month (except January).
 The Beverly-Begg Observatory is open to the public from 7pm on Sunday nights from the end of daylight savings in April, until the beginning of daylight savings in September.
 Although the observatory is open regardless of weather, we can only view astronomical objects when the sky is reasonably clear!
-However, at any time, you may contact us to organize a private viewing.
+However, at any time, you may contact us to organise a private viewing.

 We host group nights for schools, clubs or anyone else who would like a private session at the observatory.
 See our Public Outreach page for details.
 We host the Dunedin Space Program (part of Fun Science with Amadeo) every Friday during the school term.
 We also run a Junior Astronomers Family night once a term for our junior members and their parents.
 Intending members are welcome.
 Along with this, we host a weekly astronomy group for school students during term time.